► What is an International Driving Permit?

 - Official ID (such as your passport)

-It's worth ringing ahead to check if your local Post Office can do the necessary paperwork.
-Many even quite large Post Offices aren't approved - so you'll have to do some research first.
-The Royal Mail says that 2500 of its outlets can do the forms, but you can't process the application online.
-It must be done in person.
+It’s worth ringing ahead to check if your local Post Office can do the necessary paperwork.
+Many even quite large Post Offices aren’t approved – so you’ll have to do some research first.
+The Royal Mail says that 2500 of its outlets can do the forms, but you can’t process the application online.
+It must be done in person over the counter.

 You can only apply for an International Driving Permit UK if you are aged 18 or over, are a resident of the UK or Northern Ireland and hold a full UK driving licence.

-Types of international driving licence for driving in Europe
+Types of international driving licence for driving abroad

 The 1949 permit lasts for 12 months; the 1968 licence lasts for three years or until your regular UK driving licence expires, whichever comes first.
 There is little difference between the small, handkerchief-sized cardboard licences – other than the date on the front page.